keshav55/agent-crm/README.md

 # agent-crm

-Local-first CRM.
+Agent first CRM that self improves.
 One Python file, SQLite, zero dependencies.

-Your Mac already knows your relationships.
-This CRM reads them.
+It can process data from your Mac and other external CRM APIs.

 ```bash
 git clone https://github.com/keshav55/agent-crm.git